Leberwurscht/HHGmax/doc/source/tutorial/resources.rst

    [z_max,omega,U] = hhgmax.harmonic_propagation(t_cmc, xv, yv, zv, dipole_response_config, config, return_omega);

 .. note::
-   When using the on-disk cache, a transpose operation has to be performed to reduce inperformant non-linear access to hard drives later.
+   When using the on-disk cache, a transpose operation has to be performed to reduce inperformant non-sequential access to hard drives later.
 The amount of RAM used for this defaults to 1GB, but you can configure it using the config.cache.transpose_RAM option (value in GB).
 Smaller values slow down the operation.

 ..
   If this is too much, you can instruct the program to keep the dipole responses on a on-disk cache instead of in the RAM.